GTK-lab/bash/_episodes/03-input.md

 ```
 #!/bin/bash

-echo Name me the top three fruit that you like?
+echo -n "Name your top three favourite fruits: "

 read fruit1 fruit2 fruit3

-echo Your first car was: $fruit1
+echo Your first fruit was: $fruit1
-echo Your second car was: $fruit2
+echo Your second fruit was: $fruit2
-echo Your third car was: $fruit3
+echo Your third fruit was: $fruit3
 ```
+(Notice the use of "echo -n", which suppresses the newline after the echo.)

 ## Reading from STDIN

 It's common in Linux to pipe a series of simple, single purpose commands together to create a larger solution tailored to our exact needs.
 The ability to do this is one of the real strengths of Linux.
 It turns out that we can easily accommodate this mechanism with our scripts also.
 By doing so we can create scripts that act as filters to modify data in specific ways for us.

 Bash accommodates piping and redirection by way of special files.
 Each process gets it's own set of files (one for STDIN, STDOUT and STDERR respectively) and they are linked when piping or redirection is invoked.
 Each process gets the following files:

 * STDIN - /proc/<processID>/fd/0
 * STDOUT - /proc/<processID>/fd/1